desmond-ong/cheem-omg-empathy/visual/Readme.md

 Train a VGG-LSTM for predicting empathy on the OMG-Empathy Prediction Dataset

-## Frames and Faces from OMG-Video dataset
+## Frames and Faces from OMG-Empathy dataset

 ```bash
 pip install face_recognition